 On-campus, in-person classes – and online learning

-For Fall Semester 2021, we’re safely and fully returning to on-campus learning, events, and experiences – so you can soar higher to your goals.
-Find out more about our Fall 2021 plans.
+We’re safely and fully returning to on-campus learning, events, and experiences – so you can soar higher to your goals.

 NWTC Face Covering Policy